spencerwooo/onedrive-vercel-index/README.md

 - Put the password in the environment variables instead of the `.password` file.

-- Deepen the study of the original version of the code and strive to implement the function with environment variable key names that do not start with `NEXT_PUBLIC_`.
+- Deepen the study of the original version of the code and strive to implement the function with environment variable key names that do not start with `NEXT_PUBLIC_`, to improve security.

+- After completing OAuth authentication, close the OAuth authentication channel, or optimize the OAuth authentication process, and strive not to leak the values of `USER_PRINCIPLE_NAME`, `clientId`, and `obfuscatedClientSecret`.

 - Redesign the LOGO.
 The contrast of the original LOGO is too low, and it is not consistent enough with the style of other icons and fonts on the page.